Home

 If you sometimes find yourself getting error messages because Acrobat Reader has not started fast enough, try increasing the time limit from 2000 to 5000 (from 2 seconds to 5 seconds).

-It is your job to write a macro that extracts the appropriate data from a record and calls OpenAndGoToPage or OpenAndGoToBookmark.
+It is your job to write a macro that extracts the appropriate data from a record and calls OpenAndGoToPage.
 Here is an example of opening a document and going to a specific page, in this case page 100:

 OpenAndGoToPage "C:\Docs\Acrobat\InterApplication_Communication\iac_api_reference.pdf",100